Free CUDA via Colab

 | Total | $0 |

-The honest version: if your fine-tune takes longer than 12 hours, Colab will disconnect the session and you will lose the run.
-For fine-tunes that big, see Rent when you grow.
-For everything that fits in 12 hours on a T4 — which is "most narrow-task QLoRA fine-tunes of base models up to 7B" — Colab is the answer.
+If your fine-tune takes longer than 12 hours, Colab will disconnect the session and you will lose the run.
+For fine-tunes that size, see Rent when you grow.
+Everything that fits in 12 hours on a T4 — which covers most narrow-task QLoRA fine-tunes of base models up to 7B — is handled here.

 - Run Example 44's stub mode to verify the wiring.